Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ![First draft home page](/assets/images/readme-images/first-draft-home-2.png)

+### Footer

 I had some initial trouble with the footer floating above the bottom of the page when I wanted it to be sticky.
 I eventually worked out it was due to the margin being set to something other than zero.

 ![First draft home page](/assets/images/readme-images/first-draft-home-6.png)

 ### Classes Page

 When I started building the class page grid the class descriptions were sitting in their own grid area.
 I felt this could be improved upon as it wasn't immediately obvious the description and the image were connected.
-This was resolved by containing all the content of each class description in a "div" as only direct decendents become grid elements.
+This was resolved by containing all the content of each class description in a "div" as only direct decendents become grid items.

 ![First draft classes page](/assets/images/readme-images/class-page-fd-1.png)

-Once I had got the image and description to be contained as a single grid item I had a lot of difficulty getting the images to sit within the containers.
+Once I got the image and description to be contained as a single grid item I had a lot of difficulty getting the images to sit within the containers.
 I tried lots of different combinations to solve this, it was eventually solved by setting the object fit property to cover and setting the height and width of the images.

 ![First draft classes page](/assets/images/readme-images/class-page-first-draft.png)